imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 ### Measurement approach
 Our approach is to test each EVM implementation in isolation.
 That means that any host objects, storage access and other infrastructure elements are either mocked, or a minimal implementation is used.
 This allows us to measure the execution time of the OPCODEs directly, without any additional overhead.

-For all EVM implementations, we have created a benchmarking code that executes the OPCODEs in a controlled environment.
+We have created a benchmarking code for all EVM implementations that executes the OPCODEs in a controlled environment.
 We used standard benchmarking libraries for each language and framework.

 ### Factors impacting the results
-Research and experiments previous stages have shown the importance of removing uncontrollable and variable factors when estimating the cost of executing any given OPCODE.
+Research and experiments in previous stages have shown the importance of removing uncontrollable and variable factors when estimating the cost of executing any given OPCODE.
 This includes:
 - Caching on various levels, from processor to operating system to disk to EVM implementation
 - Processor and hardware architecture
 - Warm-up effect